2025 - Edition 2

 Class of 1975

-The Class of 1975 came together for a memorable reunion at South Bank, celebrating decades of friendship and shared experiences, with a special appearance by beloved tennis coach Mr Gerraghty.
+The Class of 1975 came together for a memorable reunion at South Bank, celebrating decades of friendship and shared experiences, with a special appearance by beloved tennis coach Mr Geraghty.

 Class of 2000